-2. After receiving your PIN, complete the FAFSA (Free Application for Federal Student Aid) at www.fafsa.gov.
+1. Complete the FAFSA (Free Application for Federal Student Aid) at www.fafsa.gov.
 This application is free.
 You will also need to complete an FSA (Federal Student Aid) ID, which will be part of the FAFSA application process.
 The FAFSA is the first step in the process of applying for federal and state aid.
 Central Lakes College (CLC) college code is 002339 for both campuses.
 The FAFSA is available in alternative formats and languages.
 You may find alternative formats online at FAFSA.gov or at the Financial Aid Office.

-- A FAFSA on the web with DOE PIN signatures, as fast as 3 days.
+- A FAFSA on the web with FSA ID, as fast as 3 days.

 * A Student Aid Report (SAR) is provided electronically or mailed by the DOE after a FAFSA has been processed.
 You should review the SAR to make sure the information is correct.
 If corrections are needed, we recommend that you contact the Financial Aid Office.

 2. The DOE processor will electronically send your FAFSA information to the college code(s) listed on the FAFSA at the same time a SAR is provided to you.